BraedenLyman/ParentPal/README.md

 **Viewing Personal Information**
 1. Click on the Personal Information card and it will bring you to the Personal Information page
-2. You can view your email address, all children assigned to your account, and change your password
+2. You can view your email address and change your password

-**Adding a Child**
-1. Under the "Your Little Ones" section, click on the "+ Add Baby" button
-2. A modal will appear where you can enter all the details for your new child
-3. Entet the corrisponding details
-4. Click **"Add Baby"** to save or **"Cancel"** to cancel
-5. The new child will be added to your account and you will see the child card under the "Your Little Ones" section

-**Deleting a Child**
-1. Click on the garage icon (Top right corner) of the child card
-2. A modal will appear with a delete child confirmation
-3. Click **"Delete"** to delete the child or **"Cancel"** to cancel

 **Changing Password**
 1. In the first text input, enter a new password (min 8 chars, 1 uppercase, 1 number, 1 special char)
 2. In the second text input, confirm the new password
 3. Click **"Accept Changes"** button to save the new password
-4. If the password is succfull a success message will appear below the text inputs, otherwise an error message will appear
+4. If the password is successful a success message will appear below the text inputs, otherwise an error message will appear

 #### Shared Accounts

 **Viewing Shared Accounts**
 1. Click on the Shared Accounts card and it will bring you to the Shared Accounts page
-2. Every shared account will be listed with the account name (the name entered when adding the shared account), their email address, and when they were verified
+2. Every shared account will be listed with the parents name and associated children that you (A babysitter account) have access to
-3. If a babysitter has not yet been verified, they will be listed as "Pending Verification"

-**Adding a Shared Account**
+**Verifying a Shared Account**
-1.On the Shared Accounts page, click on the "+ Add Babysitter" button
-2. A modal will appear where you can enter all the details for your new shared account
-3. Enter the corrisponding details
-4. Click **"Send Share Link"** to send the shared account link to the corrisponding email address entered in step 3 or **"Cancel"** to cancel
-5. This will send an email to the corrisponding email address with a link to the shared account
+1. You should receive an email from ParentPal from the parent account that is requesting to share access with you to their childrens infromation
-6. Once the babysitter has received the emailed link, they will be able to create an account (if not already created) and verify the shared account via a 4-digit code
+2. The email should contain information about how to create an account (if not already created) along with a 4-digit verification code

-**Deleting a Shared Account**
-1. Click on the garage icon in the shared account card
-2. This will delete the shared account and all associated data imediately

-#### Data Export

-**Choosing Data to Export**
-1. Select the child from the dropdown (if you have more than one child)
-2. Under the "Select Data to Export" section, check off the information you'd like to include in the exported data
-3. Click **"Generate PDF"** to download the exported data as a PDF
-4. This will download a PDF file with all the data you've selected

-**Viewing PDF**
-1. Find where the PDF file is saved on your device
-2. Open the PDF file
-3. The PDF will contain the child's name, date of birth, gender, the date the report was generated and all the data you've selected to export in a table format
+3. Once you have created an account (Or if you already have one) in the application, naviagte to the settings tab, then shared accounts, and you will see a section called "Add New Shared Account"
+4. Enter the 4 digit verfication code in the corrisponding input boxes and click **"Verify Code"**
+5. If successful, you will see a success message and the account will be added to your shared accounts list or an error message will appear

-#### Delete Account
+#### Deleting Account & Logging Out

+**Delete Account**
-1. Click the red **"Delete"** button
+1. In the settings tab, click on the red **"Delete Account"** button
 2. A modal will appear with a delete account confirmation
 3. Click **"Yes, Delete Account"** to delete the account or **"Cancel"** to cancel
 4. Your account will be deleted and all associated data will be permanently deleted
 5. You will then be redirected to the login page

-#### Log Out
+**Log Out**
-1. Click the blue **"Log Out"** button
+1. In the settings tab, click the blue **"Log Out"** button
 2. This will log you our of the application and redirect you to the login page

 </details>